 7.2.3 the Customer gives Flair a reasonable opportunity to examine the claim of the defective Services.

 7.3 The provisions of these Conditions shall apply to any Services that are remedied or re- performed with effect from performance of the remedied or re-performed Services.

-7.4.1 Flair gives no warranties and makes no representations in relation to the Services; and
+7.5.1 Except as set out in this clause, Flair gives no warranties and makes no representations in relation to the Services.

 9 LIMITATION OF LIABILITY